-An employee is entitled to leave of absence without pay of thirty-five (35) consecutive weeks during the year following the birth or for adoptive parents, from the date the child arrives home, subject to extension upon application to the Human Resources Department.
-Parental leave may be taken in addition to maternity or adoption leave.

-- (d) If birth occurs or pregnancy is terminated before a request for maternity leave is made, the employee will be granted up to six (6) weeks' leave, upon medical certification of such event. - (e) An employee is entitled to up to six (6) additional consecutive weeks of unpaid maternity leave if, for reasons related to the birth or the termination of pregnancy, she is unable to return to work when her leave ends under Article 8.9.
+- (a) A pregnant employee is entitled to a leave of absence without pay of up to 17 consecutive weeks.
+This leave must start no earlier than 13 weeks before the expected birth date of the child, and no later than the actual birth date.
+This leave must end no later than 17 weeks after the pregnancy leave begins.
+If eligible, the employee shall receive the benefits of the applicable provisions of the Employment Insurance Act. - (b) An employee must notify the Director or designate in writing of the expected date of the birth of the child.
+Such notice shall be given at least 10 weeks prior to the expected date of birth of the child and should include the expected date of the leave. - (c) If birth occurs or pregnancy ends before a request for pregnancy leave is made, the employee will be granted up to six weeks' unpaid leave, upon medical certification of such event. - (d) An employee is entitled to up to six additional consecutive weeks of unpaid pregnancy leave if, for reasons related to the birth or the termination of pregnancy, the employee is unable to return to work when the employee's leave ends under this article.
 The University may require a medical certificate stating the reasons for the leave extension.